 Ordinarily, a disciplinary proceeding begins with a written communication from the Director of the Programs in Physical Therapy requesting the student attend a disciplinary hearing to respond to a specified charge.
 (In rare cases, the proceeding may begin with an oral communication requiring the presence of the student at a hearing.)
-The hearing is held, in collaboration with the Columbia University Office of Student Conduct and Community Standards (SCCS), before a committee comprised of the Director of the Programs in Occupational Therapy and three faculty members not integral to the case from other programs or schools at the medical center.
+The hearing is held, in collaboration with the University Life's Center for Student Success and Intervention (CSSI), before a committee comprised of the Director of the Programs in Occupational Therapy and three faculty members not integral to the case from other programs or schools at the medical center.